dawiditer/MIT600-pset6/README.md

 <p>If w in d: return d[w]</code>
 <p>N.B.: These are actually sub-multisets, not subsets.
 In a formal definition, sets cannot contain
 repeated elements, while multisets, like groups of letters within a hand, can. </p>

-<h3>Problem #4: Even Faster Computer Player</h3>
-Now implement a faster computer player called pick_best_word_faster(hand, rearrange_dict).
-It should be based on the following approach described below.
-(This is a good example of what pseudocode should look like).

 <h3>Problem #5: Algorithm Analysis</h3>
 Characterize the time complexity of your implementation (in terms of the size of word_list a